rlang001/Home-Assistant-Addons/viewu_server_ha/README.md

 ## Credit to https://github.com/B3K1ng/viewu_server_ha_addon
 ## Current Limitation
-- Pre-alpha version; might not work at all.
+- Experimental version; might not work at all.
 - Only support for X86_64 architecture